 During the financial year the continuing activities of the consolidated entity consisted of:

-- Solid State Hydrogen Storage Batteries supported by 100% renewable generation. - Construction across the infrastructure, telecommunications, power, renewable energy, industrial and commercial sectors although there has been limited opportunity in the past year. - Asset management, maintenance and service, which operations were sold on 1 July 2022
+- Solid State Hydrogen Storage Batteries supported by 100% renewable generation. - Construction across the infrastructure, telecommunications, power, renewable energy, industrial and commercial sectors although there has been limited opportunity in the past year.

 REVIEW OF OPERATIONS & RESULTS